Winston-Lu/ESP32-Cam-Timelapse/README.md

 &nbsp;

 # Additional Information
-The built-in flash LED is connected to one of the pins of the SD card, and I am unsure if removing it may damage the SD card operation.
-Whenever the SD card is being written, the flash will turn on, and is a hardware issue that can not be fixed in software (as far as I know).
-I would recommend taping over the light with something like electrical tape if this is an issue.
+The built-in flash LED is connected to one of the pins of the SD card.
+Desoldering the LED will not damage the circuit connecting to the SD card.
+Whenever the SD card is being written, the flash will turn on, and is a hardware issue that can not be changed in software (as far as I know).
+I would recommend taping over the light with something like electrical tape if you do not want to desolder the LED and don't mind the extra power draw.